cysouw/diathesis/text/c05_preverbs.md

 ### [ -N | NA ] Preverb causative {#sec:preverb-causative}

-By adding a prefix, some intransitive verbs like *enden* 'to end' obtain an extra causer argument [@Next].
+By adding a prefix, some intransitive verbs like *enden* 'to end' obtain an extra causer argument [@next].

 :::ex
 a.
 Der Wettkampf endet.